 Simple English definitions for legal terms

-Read a random definition: fiction of law
+Read a random definition: Office of Surface Mining Reclamation and Enforcement

 Periodic alimony is money that one spouse pays to the other spouse for support and maintenance after they are divorced.
 This is different from a property settlement.
 The payments are usually made weekly or monthly and can be modified if circumstances change.
 They end when the receiving spouse remarries or dies.
 There are different types of alimony, such as rehabilitative alimony to help a divorced person get education or training to find a job, and reimbursement alimony to repay a spouse who contributed to the other spouse's future earning capacity during the marriage.